Last Update: Sunday, April 6, 2008

 Letting, seeing or hearing someone do something is expressed by the forms of lasciare, vedere and sentire plus the infinitive.

 Ho sentito cantare Teresa.
-I heard Teresa sing.
+I heard Teresa singing.

 Ho veduto dormire i bambini.
-I saw the children sleep.
+I saw the children sleeping.

-The Subjunctive mood expresses doubt, uncertainty, hope, fear, possibility, opinions, etc. and is used much more frequently in Italian.
+The subjunctive mood expresses doubt, uncertainty, hope, fear, possibility, opinions, etc. and is used very frequently in Italian.
 It is mainly used in dependent clauses (sentences introduced by a conjunction that do not have a complete meaning) that are introduced by che.

 The present subjunctive of regular verbs is formed by dropping the normal endings, and adding these new endings: